October 21, 2023Review Recipe

-- Salt and pepper shrimp before adding them to hot pan.
+- Season shrimp with salt and pepper before adding them to the hot pan.

-- Cook one side of shrimp for 1 minute, flip over and cook the other side for 1 minute.
-Take out of pan.
+- Cook one side of the shrimp for 1 minute, flip them over and cook the other side for 1 minute.
+Take the shrimp out of the pan.
 They don’t have to be completely cooked at this point.
-Set aside.
+Set shrimp aside.

 - Place an additional 2 tablespoons butter into pan and melt.

-- Transfer shrimp back into pan and coat shrimp.
-Cook shrimp for an additional minute or until cooked through.
+- Transfer shrimp back into the pan and coat the shrimp.
+Cook shrimp for an additional minute, or until cooked through.

-- Take off heat and serve warm with rice or noodles.
-Garnish with sesame seeds and sliced green onions, optional.
+- Take the shrimp off the heat and serve warm with rice or noodles.
+Garnish with sesame seeds and sliced green onions.